North Berwick Golf Club: The Most Underrated Golf Course in Scotland

 I was so terrified of the cars I took a 3 wood and hit it right in the middle of the two fairways, and still only had a short pitch in for my approach.
 The green is huge, so take note of where the pin is and get it close, otherwise a 3 putt is very possible.

 If you haven’t noticed, I loved everything about North Berwick.
+So much so, that it ranks very highly in my personal list of top 100 golf courses.

 The quirkiness of the course, the fun holes, the history, the beautiful seaside setting.